 - Mark the hive with a water proof felt pen (or similar) so it can be easily identified later.
 Mark the lid and all the boxes of the hive with the same identification number.

-- Don't remove bees or any hive components from this apiary as this could help spread any parasite or pest.
+- Don't remove bees or any hive components from this apiary as it could help spread any parasite or pest.

-- Use a fine toothed comb or brush to remove any mites that may have lodged in hair or beards.
+- Use a fine toothed comb or brush to remove any mites that may have lodged in your hair or beard.

 - Place overalls, veil, gloves (and guantlets) and hat in plastic bag and leave at the apiary site until advised by our apiary officers.

 - Check clothing for any 'passenger' bees that could be carried by you when leaving the apiary.
-If another person is with you, have them to check your clothing for passenger bees.
+If another person is with you, have them check your clothing and check theirs for passenger bees.

 Notification is required by the Livestock Disease Control Act (1994).
 To not notify is to break the law.